 Not all issues that are discussed during divorce can be covered in a matrimonial agreement, which includes prenuptial and postnuptial agreements.
 It can include a contract to make a testamentary provision or a waiver of rights to elect against a will.
 As far as property division, the provisions for ownership, division, and distribution of both separate and marital property can be discussed.
 Other terms of the marriage can also be included and must be considered fair at the time of the making of the agreement.
 Provisions for the custody, care, and support of children can be included, but the best interest of the child will be the highest consideration at the time of divorce.

-Contact Our Attorney for Your FREE Consultation
+Contact Our Long Island Divorce Lawyer for Your FREE Consultation

 At Jason M. Barbara & Associates, P.C., we know how New York divorce procedures work and we know what you are entitled to during divorce.
 When you retain our services, you have the benefit of our knowledge, our experience, and our success handling divorce matters.